microsoft/BCTech/samples/AdminCenterApi/Authentication.md

     GET https://api.businesscentral.dynamics.com/admin/v2.1/applications/businesscentral/environments
     Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsIng1dCI6IkN0VHVoTUptRDVNN0RMZHpEMnYyeDNRS1NSWSIsImtpZCI6IkN0VHVoTUptRDVNN0RMZHpEMnYyeDNRS1NSWSJ9.eyJhdWQiOiJodHRwIiwiaXNzIjoiaHR0cHM6Ly9zdHMud2...yMTc3MTQ1ZTEwIl19.LZgQnXOLNNpJgBx5q7FOUgq5ka04lJkBw75kxMTUA7hFDEL-NsMVcwQ_Zt-H0aPkOevCAQ_KWtZRQA

-To obtain an access token in PowerShell, you can follow the steps in the [Authenticate.ps1](PowerShell/Authenticate.ps1) script.
+To obtain an access token, you can follow the steps in either [Authenticate.ps1](PowerShell/Authenticate.ps1) for PowerShell or [Authenticate.cs](CSharp/Authenticate.cs) for C#.

-And to use the access token to call the Admin Center API, you can follow the steps in e.g. the [Environments.ps1](PowerShell/Environments.ps1) script.
+And to use the access token to call the Admin Center API, you can follow the steps in e.g. [Environments.ps1](PowerShell/Environments.ps1) for PowerShell or [Environments.cs](CSharp/Environments.cs) for C#.